mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## Why didn't you just...?

 I've shared pieces of this story in my [monthly retrospectives](/retrospectives), and I've gotten some questions about why I didn't solve the problem in some easy, obvious way.
-I think this feedback is well-intentioned, but a lot of it comes from people who either haven't worked with agencies, or they've done so only as a large, powerful client.
+I think this feedback is well-intentioned, but I suspect it comes from armchair experts and people who have only worked with agencies as a large, powerful client.

 Below, I've addressed why some of the obvious suggestions I've received would not have worked.